We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 With Shopify, you can set your own shipping rates based on product weight, quantity and — unlike eBay — product price.

 Shopify also offers merchants in some countries access to its ‘Shopify Shipping’ service — a real-time carrier quotation system that provides significant shipping discounts for users in the US, Canada, Australia, UK, France, Italy and Spain.
-You can reduce your postage costs by as much as 88% by enabling this feature.

-Shopify store owners in the US and Canada — who get at least one order per day — can also make use of the ‘Shopify Fulfillment Network‘.
+Shopify store owners in the US and Canada who get at least one order per day can also make use of the ‘Shopify Fulfillment Network‘.
 This gets your goods to your customers within 2 days, and also provides product returns and inventory restocking services.

 Dropshipping with eBay and Shopify

 Dropshipping is a way of selling goods where you don’t make, stock, or deliver any products.
-Instead, you take an order via your online store, send it to a supplier, and they package up the item and deliver it to your customer.
+Instead, you take an order via your online store, send it to a supplier, and they package up the item and ship it to your customer.

 Both Shopify and eBay both let you operate a dropshipping business, but do so in different ways.